Sweet and Spicy Pork Rub

 How to make a Pork Rub

-One of my favorite things to cook is a smoked pork roast that I have rubbed with a homemade Sweet and Spicy Rub.
-Rubs are so easy to make and you can make them as sweet or as spicy as you like by changing up the amounts of some of the ingredients.
+One of my favorite recipes to cook is a smoked pork roast that I have rubbed with a homemade Sweet and Spicy Pork Rub.
+Pork Rubs are so easy to make and you can make them as sweet or as spicy as you like by changing up the amounts of some of the ingredients.

 You can make a big batch of it and store it in an airtight container so you can have it on hand during the grilling season.
 It also makes a great hostess gift because honestly not everyone knows how to make a pork rub and most hostesses will appreciate a homemade gift like this during the summer months when so many people are grilling.